adafruit/xcarve-server/README.md

 pi@xcarve ~ $ chown -R pi /usr/local
 ```

-Install `forever` and `xcarve-server` on your Raspberry Pi.
+Install `forever-service` and `xcarve-server` on your Raspberry Pi.

 ```
-pi@xcarve ~ $ npm install -g forever xcarve-server
+pi@xcarve ~ $ npm install -g forever-service xcarve-server
 ```

-## Starting the Daemon
+## Starting the Service

-If everything has been installed, you can start the server daemon by running the following command:
+If everything has been installed, you can start the service by running the following command:

 ```
-pi@xcarve ~ $ xcarve-server
+pi@xcarve ~ $ xcarve-server start

 ██╗  ██╗      ██████╗ █████╗ ██████╗ ██╗   ██╗███████╗
 ╚██╗██╔╝     ██╔════╝██╔══██╗██╔══██╗██║   ██║██╔════╝